Risinghill School: The books

 Risinghill Revisited, which comprises two books, was published in September 2019, almost 15 years after the Group had been established.
 The first book, Risinghill Revisited: The Killing of a Comprehensive School, provides a detailed account of the birth and death of the school, including the testimonies of over two hundred pupils, seventy of whom completed a detailed pupil questionnaire, and eight former teachers of the school, who also completed a questionnaire for the teachers.
 The second book, Risinghill Revisited: The Waste Clay, focuses more on the research with the teachers and the pupils, giving them all a voice for the first time.
 The book also looks at Duane's career post Risinghill, and includes a piece by Berg, entitled "The Next Room", which is a moving tribute to Duane.

 The research with the pupils is of particular interest as many have prospered in life, despite all the meddling with their education and despite their being written off as failures on account of their association with a school that has been dubbed a "blackboard jungle" and worse.
 Their contributions to the Risinghill story, and thereby the wider debate(s) about the education of disadvantaged children, is crucial to understanding not just what happened at Risinghill, but what is still happening in many of our state secondary schools today.
-The gap between the privileged and under-privileged child remains as wide as it has ever been, despite the principle established in the 1944 Education Act that every child matters and must be given equal opportunity to succeed.
+The gap between the privileged and under-privileged child remains as wide as it has ever been, despite the principle established in the Education Act 1944 that every child matters and must be given equal opportunity to succeed.
 Duane was an embarrassment to the establishment in this regard as he firmly believed that every child did matter and tried to do something about this.
 This belief shines through Berg's story of Risinghill, and through the two Risinghill Revisited books, and in this sense the Risinghill story is as relevant today as it was when Berg challenged the status quo more than fifty years ago.